 Therefore, there is a huge need for Java Backend Developer, Fullstack Developer, Java Architects, and others that could join the projects and be part of the local team development at the European Commission.
 With the new 2030 program starting now, there is a huge workload to build the new systems.
 For example, every week, there is a request for more than 20 java developers to join the projects.

-Currently, due to Covid and since March 2020, all staff is working 100% remote and it will remain like that till the end of the pandemic.
-After, they should work in Brussels for at least some days per week/per month.
-See more on how the European Commission is reacting to the pandemic challenges.
+Currently, due to Covid and till September 2021, all staff will be working 100% remotely.
+After, they should work in Brussels for at least one day per week if needed for meetings and team gatherings.
+See more on how the European Commission is reacted to the pandemic challenges.

 Open (awesome) IT opportunities for Java Developers